 E. No day will be charged against any employee’s personal leave if the schools are closed due to an emergency.

-01 Sick Leave and Family Medical Leave
+14.02 Sick Leave

 A. All employees shall be granted fifteen (15) days of sick leave annually to be credited at the rate of one and one-fourth (1-1/4) days per month unless otherwise specified in the contract.